Comparison results for the $p$-torsional rigidity on convex domains: Concluding remarks

 where $\Omega^\star$ denotes a ball with $|\Omega^\star|=|\Omega|$.
 Next, for any real number $c>0$ let us define the set

-Since the balls belonging to $\PP^D_c$ have the largest inradii (equal to $(c/v_D)^{1/D}$, where $v_D:=|B_1^D|$) among all the sets belonging to $\PP^D_c$, in view of inequality (\ref{dSVineq}) it is natural to formulate the following question: \emph{given $c>0$, $p>1$ and $0<a<b$ four real numbers, is it true that we have}
+Since the balls belonging to $\PP^D_c$ have the largest inradii (equal to $(c/v_D)^{1/D}$, where $v_D:=|B_1^D|$) among all the sets belonging to $\PP^D_c$, {and since they maximize $T_p$ within $\PP^D_c$ by the Saint-Venant inequality (\ref{dSVineq}), it is natural to ask whether $T_p$ is monotone with respect to the prescribed inradius inside the fixed-volume class, namely: \emph{given $c>0$, $p>1$ and $0<a<b$ four real numbers, is it true that we have}}